Superhero (Daze song)

-"Superhero" is a 1997 song by Danish Eurodance band Daze, released as the first single from their double platinum debut album, Super Heroes (1997).
-It was very successful in Scandinavia, peaking at number two in Denmark, Finland and Norway.
-In Sweden, it narrowly missed the top 10, reaching number 11.
-The single became one of the fastest selling singles of 1997 in Denmark and has sold both gold and platinum all over Scandinavia.
+"Superhero" (or "Super Hero") is a song by Danish Eurodance band Daze, released in 1997 as the first single from their debut album, Super Heroes (1997).
+The song was written by Jesper Tønnov Rasmussen and Lucas Sieber and produced by Johnny Jam and Delgado.
+It was successful in Scandinavia, peaking at number two in Denmark, Finland and Norway.
+In Sweden, it missed the top 10, reaching number 11.
+The single became the fastest-selling single of 1997 in Denmark as well as reaching number one on the Danish radio and club chart.
+Daze won the Best Dance Act of the Year award at the Danish Grammy Awards.

 Critical reception

-AllMusic editor Stephen Thomas Erlewine noted that "Superhero", compared to Aqua's "Barbie Girl", was "quite similar to that slice of relentlessly catchy and danceable Europop".
+AllMusic editor Stephen Thomas Erlewine felt that "Superhero", compared to Aqua's "Barbie Girl", was "quite similar to that slice of relentlessly catchy and danceable Europop".
 Larry Flick from Billboard wrote, "Is there still a little steam left in the Euro-NRG movement?
 When the material is as giddy and catchy as this, you bet.
 This exuberant trio—fronted by the chirpy Bix and helmed by the producers behind Aqua—speeds through a rave-ish groove and a sea of cotton-candy synths.
 Bix is not an extraordinary vocalist, but she's several notches above her European contemporaries, vamping with notable dexterity and confidence.
 The hook is sticky good fun and perfect car-radio fodder.
 Expect it to be blasting from rhythm-crossover and top 40 stations well into the early summer season."

-Gerald Martinez from New Straits Times described it as a "bouncy and catchy dance tune" in his review of Super Heroes.
+Gerald Martinez from New Straits Times complimented it as a "bouncy and catchy dance tune".
+Music Week stated that Aqua's fellow Danes Daze "have come up with a Europop classic, though cynics might regard it as just a predictable re-hash of the "Barbie Girl" sound."
+They added, "Pulsating and infectious, "Superhero" is a totally danceable hit.
+The kids will love it, with its "eey yay oh" chorus hook".

 Chart performance

-"Superhero" was very successful on the charts especially in Scandinavia, where it reached number two in Denmark, Finland and Norway.
-The song was also a top 20 hit in Sweden and a top 30 hit in the Netherlands.
-In the United Kingdom, it peaked at number 76 in its first week at the UK Singles Chart, on May 17, 1998.
-On the Eurochart Hot 100, it reached its highest chart position as number 91 in October 1997.
-Outside Europe, "Superhero" charted in both New Zealand and the United States, peaking at number 42 and 88.
+"Superhero" reached number two in Denmark, Finland and Norway.
+The song was also a number-one hit on both the Danish Airplay Chart and the Danish Dance Chart.
+Additionally, it entered the top 20 in Sweden and the top 30 in the Netherlands.
+In the United Kingdom, it peaked at number 76 during its first week on the UK Singles Chart, on 17 May 1998.
+On the Eurochart Hot 100, it reached number 91 in October 1997.
+Outside Europe, "Superhero" charted in both New Zealand and the United States, peaking at number 42 and 88, respectively.

 Music video

 There were made two different music videos for the song.
-The second version was later published on YouTube in February 2018.
-By September 2020, it had more than 3 million views.
+The second version was later made available on YouTube in 2018 and by September 2023, it had generated more than 6,7 million views.